vinaya-class/vinaya-class.github.io/src/07-robes-1.md

 This rule doesn't apply to other cloth requisites, such as a work-sabong or an old jiwon used as a bedsheet.

-**Effort:** at dawnrise (civil twilight), being outside of 'the same area' than where one's robes are located.
+**Effort:** at dawnrise, being outside of 'the same area' than where one's robes are located.

+*Dawnrise* may be determined by stretching one's hand out and seeing the lines on one's palm, or by seeing the green colour of the leaves.
+This approximately corresponds to the time of *nautical twilight*, the Sun being 12 to 6 degrees under the horizon.

 '*The same area*' may be within *hatthapasa* (arm's reach), in the same room, building, or the monastery grounds, depending on the local